stritti/girlsday-einfuehrung-informatik/README.md

  **English:** Presentation in HTML: **"An introduction to computer science"**.

  > This presentation is completely in German.
-It is aimed at tea managers from the age of 10 and should show them the fun of computer science.
+It is aimed teenagers from the age of 10 and should show them the fun of computer science.
 To keep the hurdles as low as possible, the content is in German.

 # Workshop